sergiofgonzalez/docker-book/00-hello-docker/00-useful-docker-scripts/README.md

-# 00 &mdash Some Useful Docker Scripts
+# 00 &mdash; Some Useful Docker Scripts
 > a collection of Docker scripts for house-keeping tasks

 ## Description